The responsibility starts with you – A message to parents and players about education an the CCHL

 Why is the CCHL so successful in getting their players to University and College?
 It starts with you, the players.
 All are required to maintain academic profiles online, the kind that attract the attention of University and College scouts.
 You also need to give your team academic advisor monthly academic information so that monthly award nominations can be made and also so that if there are any problems they can be flagged early.
 Players and the team academic advisors work together to ensure that courses are chosen appropriately at the high school level and the University and college level while playing in the CCHL to maximize future opportunities.
 It is a partnership that starts with you the player and is enhanced through the commitment of a team of academic advisors.
 But the onus is on you to take advantage of the opportunities presented to you by the CCHL.
 Do everything you can to keep eligible to play and to be attractive to NCAA and USports recruiters.
-For more information on keeping eligible and the opportunities both at USports and NCAA the league has made available to you online a guide book for you titled “What’s in the future for you” which can be downloaded at http://www.thecchl.ca/whats-in-the-future-for-me-2
+For more information on keeping eligible and the opportunities both at USports and NCAA we have a comprehensive list of information on our league website which includes an academic guide prepared y the CJHL (Canadian Junior Hockey League) it can be accessed at: https://www.thecchl.ca/wp-content/uploads/sites/3/2022/10/CJHLAcademicGuide.pdf

 Here are a few key tips for you.

-3. Take the right courses.
+- Take the right courses.
 You can only play NCAA or USports hockey if you take the right courses (and stay eligible – more on that later).
-Take the NCAA division one route, any player who wants a US hockey scholarship will need to be cleared by NCAA clearinghouse (https://web3.ncaa.org/ecwr3/ and http://www.ncaa.org/student-athletes/future/eligibility-center).
+Take the NCAA division one route, any player who wants a US hockey scholarship will need to be cleared by NCAA clearinghouse (https://web3.ncaa.org/ecwr3/ ).
 There are 16 courses that you will have to take in high school and not at the college level to qualify for NCAA hockey.
-Clearinghouse (http://www.ncaapublications.com/productdownloads/CBSA17.pdf) specifies as of 2016 the following courses all of which must be taken at the appropriate academic level (not college level): 4 years of English, three years of math (algebra 1 or higher), 2 years of natural/physical science (including one year of lab science if offered).
-2 years of social science.
-1 additional year of English, math or natural/physical science.
-4 additional years of English, math, natural/physical science, social science, foreign language, comparative religion or philosophy.
-These courses also must be completed on a timely basis.
-Clearinghouse even has a database of courses offered in Ontario high schools that count under these categories and those that don’t by course code.
-We have a lot of information on NCAA and USports hockey eligibility at http://www.thecchl.ca/canadian-and-american-educational-links-2
+Clearinghouse http://fs.ncaa.org/Docs/eligibility_center/Student_Resources/IE_Brochure.pdf specifies as of 2024 the courses you must have taken to be eligible, all of which must be taken at the appropriate academic level (not college level):

-4. Take the SAT or ACT.
-To play NCAA division 1 hockey you must take the SAT or ACT.
-These are academic aptitude test.
+- Some Universities in the USA require that you take the SAT or ACT.
+To play NCAA division 1 hockey.
+While the number of universities requiring these are decreasing if ones you are interested in requires it you are advised to write them early.
 More information about the SAT can be found at https://collegereadiness.collegeboard.org while ACT information is available at https://www.act.org The SAT and ACTs can be taken multiple times.

-5. If you are in grade 12 apply for University or College.
+- If you are in grade 12 apply for University or College on time.
 It is usual for a player to start their NCAA or USports hockey career a year or two after graduating high school.
-As a league we encourage all our players to continue taking courses and encourage our grade 12 students who hope to continue playing in the CCHL in the following year to apply to University and college programs in the Ottawa area (or online programs).
-This means that those in grade 12 need to apply through the Ontario Universities Applications Centre (www.ouac.on.ca) by their deadline (January 11 2017 last year).
-Getting admitted to a degree program gives you in a sense first choice of courses and course schedules so it makes it easier to pick classes that work with your hockey schedule.
+As a league we encourage all our players to continue taking courses and encourage our grade 12 students who hope to continue playing in the CCHL in the following year to apply to university and college programs in the Ottawa area (or online programs).
+This means that those in grade 12 need to apply through the Ontario Universities Applications Centre (www.ouac.on.ca) by their deadline (January 15 2025 this year).
+Getting admitted to a degree program on a full-time status gives you in a sense first choice of courses and course schedules so it makes it easier to pick classes that work with your hockey schedule.
+Although you would be admitted to a full-time program, you would only enroll on a part-time basis (we recommend two courses per term) to maintain full NCAA eligibility.

-1. Know the rules especially if you are turning 21 during this hockey year (that is between January 1 2018 and May 2018 including the RBC cup and Fred Page cup): Additional rules apply to you.
-By January you will have to be registered full time in a University or College program.
-You better get organized early to apply to a University or College so that you can maintain your eligibility.
+- Know the rules especially if you are turning 21 during this hockey year (including the RBC cup and Fred Page cup): Additional rules apply to you.
+By January you will have to be registered full time in a university or College program.
+You better get organized early to apply so that you can maintain your eligibility.
 There are lots of other requirements around this and your team academic advisor can fill you in on these.
-The CCHL has made available a great guide for you that provides more information for you “What’s in the future for you” which can be downloaded at http://www.thecchl.ca/whats-in-the-future-for-me-2
+The CCHL has made available a great guide for you that provides more information for you

 Great opportunities await our CCHL players but only if they are prepared.
 The above lays out what you can do educationally to keep the opportunities open.
 Three broad pieces of advice: